nestjs/docs.nestjs.com/content/modules.md

 #### Feature modules

 The `CatsController` and `CatsService` belong to the same application domain.
 As they are closely related, it makes sense to move them into a feature module.
 A feature module simply organizes code relevant for a specific feature, keeping code organized and establishing clear boundaries.
-This helps us manage complexity and develop with [SOLID](https://en.wikipedia.org/wiki/SOLID) principles, especially as the size of the application and/or team grow.
+This helps us manage complexity and develop with [SOLID](https://en.wikipedia.org/wiki/SOLID) principles, especially as the size of the application and/or team grows.

 To demonstrate this, we'll create the `CatsModule`.